aexcellerator/music-recommendation-engine/README.md

 # music-recommendation-engine
-A local music recommendation engine
+A music recommendation engine that works on local music files.

+Disclaimer: All rights to the music content in this repository belongs to their creators and are only kept in here as examples for research purposes.
 ## Overview goal/motivation/structure:
 ### Goal:
 The goal is to use a customizable dataset of songs and an input audio file to find songs that are as similar as possible from the dataset and print these to the user.